 And God fell silent.
 Violence increased in the land.
 Their economy began to spiral out of control.
 Wars were fought, but never won.
-Laws were passed that actually encouraged unrighteous lifestyles, while those who continued to seek to live by God’s way of life suffered censure in their society, and sometimes even persecution.
+Laws were passed that actually encouraged unrighteous lifestyles, while those who continued to seek to live by God’s way of life suffered censure in their society, and sometimes even persecution and imprisonment.

 Unborn babies were sacrificed to the gods of convenience and self-centeredness.
 People were told to pray for the ills of the land, but few knew to whom they should pray.
 So mostly they simply “observed a moment of silence,” so no one would be offended.

 But God was offended, and none of this went unnoticed by him.
 Prayers remained unanswered.